Share this page with social media websites

 Do you know the signs of financial exploitation?

 |FOR IMMEDIATE RELEASE

-Adult Protective Services (APS), a division of the Texas Department of Family and Protective Services, is urging all Texans to make it their business to protect the elderly and people with disabilities from financial exploitation.
+Texas Adult Protective Services (APS) reminds all Texans to make it their business to protect people who are elderly or have disabilities from financial exploitation.

 - Sudden changes in bank accounts or banking practices.

 - Unexplained or unexpected withdrawal of large sums of money.

 - Adding names to someone's bank signature card.